CKingX/ddrescue_error_mapping/README.md

 ```

 ## Install
 ddr-mount .deb file is available at [Releases](https://github.com/CKingX/ddrescue_error_mapping/releases) page for Ubuntu binaries (x64 architecture only).
-There is also a generic Linux executable file that should run on most Linux distributions, provided `dmsetup` and `losetup` are installed.
+There is also a generic Linux executable file for 64-bit Intel systems that should run on most Linux distributions, provided `dmsetup` and `losetup` are installed.
 If you have rustup installed (see Build Guide), you can install by running
 ```
 cargo install ddr-mount
 ```